The Sot-Weed Factor (novel): Plot

 McEvoy returns with Bertrand and Captain Cairn but claims that Rumbly has now sided with the Indians and slaves.
 Ebenezer and Anna decide to return to Malden along with McEvoy, Henrietta, Bertrand and Roxanne.
 Their boat is seized by the pirate Ben Avery and the men forced to swim to shore.
 The women are freed after Ben Avery recognizes Roxanne as a former lover.
 At Malden, the ownership of the Cooke estate is decided by a court presided over by Governor Nicholson.
 The claim by Lucy Rowbotham and her father are rejected.
 By way of a legal nicety, Malden passes back to the Cooke family because of Joan Toast's marriage to Ebenzer.
 William Smith and his lawyer Sowter are threatened with imprisonment, but are released after presenting Henry with more of the journal that tells of his ancestor's fate.
-Together with a fragment held by Joan, this reveals the egg-plant recipe by which Smith and Burlingame increased their penis size and enabled them to fulfil their sexual challenges.
+Together with a fragment held by Joan, this reveals the egg-plant recipe by which Smith and Burlingame increased their penis size and enabled them to fulfill their sexual challenges.

 Ebenezer and Joan consummate their marriage, and Joan falls pregnant.
 Burlingame leaves for Bloodsworth Island in order to quell the rebellion.
 He returns in Indian guise with the intention of marrying Anna but leaves once more and does not return.
 Anna falls pregnant, but is saved from disgrace when Joan and her child die in childbirth and Anna's child is reared as Ebenezer's.